t-edson/P65Pas/README.md

 To run, it's only needed to download the folder from GitHub.
 There is compiled binaries for Windows-64 version (P65Pas-win64.exe) and Ubuntu version (P65Pas-linux).

-If it's required other platform, it need to be compiled from the source code.
+If it's required other platform, it needs to be compiled from the source code.

+The binaries for the IDE are located in root "/" of the folder downloaded:
+* P65Pas-win64.exe -> Executable of the IDE for Windows.
+* P65Pas-linux -> Executable of the IDE for Linux.

+The binaries for the compiler are located in the folder /comp_p65pas:
+* p65pas-win64.exe -> Executable of the Compiler for Windows.
+* p65pas-linux -> Executable of the compiler for Linux.

+The IDE binary includes the compiler too, so the compiler executable is not used when compiling from the IDE.

-When starting, P65Pas could generate warning messsages, if not needed folders exist.
+When starting the IDE, P65Pas could generate warning messsages, if needed folders doesn't exist.

+### Folder structure

+This repository includes all the files for both development and execution.
+It also includes the IDE and compiler files.

+IDE files:

+"/" -> Includes the binaries and config files.
+"/Source" -> Source files for the IDE.
+"/syntax" -> Syntax files for highlighter and completion code.
+"/temp" -> Temporal folder for new files.
+"/themes" -> Themes files for the IDE.
+"/comp_p65pas" -> Files and binaries of the compiler.

 ## Hello World